An ancient, 2004 trailer for Tamriel Rebuilt by Prometheus, featuring theme music by Dragonfly.

 The final part of southwestern Morrowind will be the most ambitious, containing the dense mushroom jungle of Othreleth Woods, as well as the second Hlaalu metropolis of Kragenmoor.
 Its development required the creation of dozens of new flora models, which were only finished in early 2022, largely thanks to the prolific efforts of S’Wit.
 Hence, Othreleth Woods has finally entered production – the completion of Morrowind’s Hlaalu District seems at hand.

-This brings us up to today – Dominions of Dust and Embers of Empire are now deep into the questing phase, a process which will inevitably take its sweet time.
+This brings us up to Summer 2022– Dominions of Dust and Embers of Empire are now drawing ever closer to the completion of their quests, a process which will inevitably take some time.
 It might seem like an interminable wait, but people tend to overestimate what can be achieved in a year and underestimate that which can be done in five.
 If the past half-decade is any indication, the project is in very good health and TR remains optimistic about the speed at which it can complete the following expansions in southwestern Morrowind.

 All of the previous is not to throw shade onto the work of past modders – while we might view parts of TR’s old work as lackluster and technically problematic, the very skills needed to identify such issues were built piece by piece through the combined effort of all the previous generations of TR developers.
 It is doubtful that if the modern team were to switch places with pioneers like Noirgrim, Prometheus, Seran, CleverClothe, Kohtloth, Lord_Gallant or Valderon, that they could build TR any better, knowing what they knew then.

-But on the other hand, it is important to realize the necessity of reworking old content to modern standards, something which TR modders have always known – Map 1, too, had gone through three phases of overhaul prior to 2006.
-This is not simply backtracking.
-A case in point is Sundered Scar – a barren clone of Bitter Coast with almost no significant content, built by Noirgrim in 2003 explicitly as filler land.
-Aside from historical curiosity, is there any value to this location from the player’s perspective?
+But on the other hand, if TR is truly to fulfill its potential, it is important to rework some of the old content to modern standards.
+TR modders have always known this – Map 1, too, had gone through three phases of overhaul prior to 2006.
+For example, aside from historical curiosity, there is little playable value to parts of the Sundered Scar – a barren clone of Bitter Coast with almost no significant content, built by Noirgrim in 2003 explicitly as filler land.
 While some players don’t see this as an issue, others have vocally expressed their distaste of the area.
-Hence, TR intends to rebuild Sundered Scar in a way which expands the lore of the game world and provides new exciting quests, organisations, dungeons and stories to explore.
-It is work every bit as vital and exciting as a new expansion in southwestern Morrowind would be.
+Hence, no wonder that TR intends to overhaul this area in a similar manner to what happened with Embers of Empire.
+None of this should block the mod from simultaneously moving forward into unreleased lands, mind you.